phcompeau/biological_modeling_course/_pages/prologue/prologue_blocks.md

 ## Reflection on the Gray-Scott model

-In contrast to using a particle simulation, our Jupyter Notebook demo produces a clear pattern in less than a minute on most modern computers.
+In contrast to using a particle simulator, our Jupyter Notebook demo probably produced an animation of Turing patterns in under a minute on your computer.

+As with the particle simulator, we see that the Gray-Scott model is very sensitive to slight changes in parameter values.
+For example,

 * Need ~3 different choices of parameters showing the appearance of different Turing patterns.